 After his death in 1329, Bruce's body was interred at Dunfermline Abbey in Fife, whilst his heart was embalmed and carried into battle and on crusades as a symbol of Scots power, before being buried at Melrose Abbey in the Scottish Borders.
 This was the 'brave heart' of Scottish legend.

-It is also highly unlikely that Wallace ever met - or conceived a child with - Princess Isabella of France, wife of Edward II, as she would have been just around five years old at the time the film is set, and didn't arrive in England until years after Wallace's death....
-She did become Queen Consort for England in 1308, at the age of just 12, after marrying Edward II against the will of his father, Edward Longshanks - in the film the marriage is forced on his son by the older king - and may later have been a key plotter in her husband's death.
+It is also highly unlikely that Wallace ever met - or conceived a child with - Princess Isabella of France, wife of Edward II, as she would have been just around five years old at the time the film is set, and didn't arrive in Britain until years after Wallace's death....

-Various other inaccuracies are widely discussed, including the wearing of tartan kilts by the Scots, which would not have been commonplace until several centuries later, and the imposed law of 'primae noctis', which sets up Wallace's initial rage towards the English rulers, was never used by Edward Longshanks, or any other rules in Britain.
+Various other inaccuracies are widely discussed, including the wearing of tartan kilts by the Scots, which would not have been commonplace until several centuries later, when Walter Scott created the style for George IV in 1822, and the imposed law of 'primae noctis', which sets up Wallace's initial rage towards the English rulers in the film was never used by Edward Longshanks, or any other ruler in Britain.

-Regardless of all its flaws and inaccuracies, the film stands as a powerful and entertaining epic.
+Regardless of all its flaws and inaccuracies, the film stands as a powerful and entertaining Hollywood epic.